 We work with patients of all ages and their families to build strength, gain better understanding and offer ongoing support while they are with our clinic.
 Our treatment is different for every person and we use evidence-based treatments.

 Transgender describes people whose gender identity or expression differs from their assigned sex at birth.
 A transgender person may identify as male or female, or they may have a non-binary gender identity.

 Gender identity is a person’s internal sense of gender, or what a person feels their gender is.
 It may match their sex assigned at birth, or may be different.
 Sometimes gender identity is confused with gender expression.
-Gender expression is different, it is how a person looks on the outside (clothing, hair, voice, behavior, interests).
+Gender expression is different, it is how a person looks on the outside (their clothing, hair, voice, behavior or interests).

 - APA Fact Sheet: Gender Diversity and Transgender Identity in Children